JetBrains/amper/docs/Documentation.md

 file and apply this template to your modules (see section about templates).

 #### Internal dependencies
-To depend on another Module, use a relative path to the folder which contains the corresponding `module.yaml`.
+To depend on another module, use a relative path to the folder which contains the corresponding `module.yaml`.
 Internal dependency should start either with `./` or `../`.

 Example: given the project layout